Click2Cloud/tf-docs/r/resource_opentelekomcloud_vpc_route_v2.md

 - tenant_id - (Optional) Specifies the tenant ID.
 Only the administrator can specify the tenant ID of other tenant

-- route_id - (Optional) Deletes a route to which the specified tenant has access.

-OpenTelekomCloud allows a cross-account VPC Peering Connection to be deleted from either the requester's or accepter's side.
-However, Terraform only allows the VPC Peering Connection to be deleted from the requester's side by removing the corresponding opentelekomcloud_vpc_peering_connection resource from your configuration.
-Removing a opentelekomcloud_vpc_peering_connection_accepter resource from your configuration will remove it from your statefile and management, but will not destroy the VPC Peering Connection.

-## **Attributes Reference**
+## Attributes Reference

 The following attributes are exported:

 > **NOTE:** Only the target type that is specified (one of the above) will be exported as an attribute once the resource is created.

-- id - Specifies the route ID.
+- id - The route ID.

-- destination - Specifies the destination IP address or CIDR block.
+- destination - The destination IP address or CIDR block.

-- nexthop - Specifies the next hop.
+- nexthop - The next hop.
 If the route type is peering, enter the VPC peering connection ID.

-- type - Specifies the route type.
+- type - The the route type.

-- vpc_id - Specifies the VPC for which a route is to be added.
+- vpc_id - The VPC where route is added.

-- tenant_id - Specifies the tenant ID.
-Only the administrator can specify the tenant ID of other tenants.
+- tenant_id - The tenant ID.

-## Timeouts

-opentelekomcloud_route provides the following Timeouts configuration options:

-- create - (Default 2 minutes) Used for route creation
-- delete - (Default 5 minutes) Used for route deletion